e3modelling/OPEN-PROM/Tutorials/01_VS code Task Runner Tutorial.md

 **Objective:**

-By the end of this tutorial, you'll know how to install the Task Runner extension in Visual Studio Code and use custom tasks to run GAMS code.
-This will streamline your workflow, whether for development or research, by automating tasks and optimizing efficiency.
-You'll learn to toggle between development and research modes, understanding their computational requirements, and enhance productivity when working with GAMS code in Visual Studio Code.
+Learn how to install the Task Runner extension in VS Code.
+This allows to quickly execute tasks by creating and using buttons similar to the ones found in other programs (e.g. GAMS Studio).
+These buttons can streamline your workflow, whether for development or research, by automating tasks.
+You'll also learn about development and research modes, and their computational requirements.

 **Warning:**
 It is recommended to follow this tutorial after completing Tutorial 00 and having cloned the repository, and added all necessary extensions.